joshcough/fp-practice/README.md

 Here's the recommended order in which you should implement the languages:

 * `startHere.FirstLang`   - Simple arithmetic expressions.
 * `let.LetLang`           - FirstLang, extended with let expressions.
 * `print.PrintStdOut`     - FirstLang, extended with print statements/expressions.
 * `print.PrintCollect`    - Like PrintStdOut, but with a twist.
 * `print.LetAndPrint`     - Contains let *and* print expressions.
-* `print.Statements`    - Contains let, print, and statement blocks.
+* `print.StatementBlocks` - Contains let, print, and statement blocks.
 * `functions.HOF`         - Contains let and first class functions
 * `memory.Memory`         - Contains statement blocks and memory, with get and set expressions

 However, each language is completely self-contained, so you could pick any of the languages to implement first.
 This is especially true if you are experienced and want to move right to more advanced languages.

+## Simple language summaries

+* `startHere.FirstLang` - Simple arithmetic expressions.

+In FirstLang you'll learn what an AST (abstract syntax tree) is, and write your first interpreter.
+Otherwise, FirstLang is wholly uninteresting - it exists simply to help get you started.

+* `let.LetLang` - FirstLang, extended with let expressions.

+LetLang is an extension of FirstLang that introduces you to __let expressions__ (aka let bindings or variable bindings).
+This helps you understand the concepts of __variable scope__ and __substitution__ in programming languages and why they are important (and can be tricky to get right).

+Our initial LetLang interpreter implementation will have a fatal flaw - it will throw errors upon finding an unbound variable name.
+For
+example: `let x = 6 in x + y` is an invalid program because `y` is __unbound__.
+The interpreter will throw an error `"unbound variable: y"`.
+We will fix this later in the Error Handling section where we will learn about several important FP data types, and eventually Monads.

+A correct implementation of LetLang requires plumbing an environment around, and it can be a little annoying.
+Later we will refactor LetLang to remove this annoying plumbing, and that will introduce us to the __Reader Monad__.
+We'll see how the reader monad can be used as a wholesale replacement for Dependency Injection.

+* `print.PrintStdOut` - FirstLang, extended with print statements/expressions.

+PrintStdOut an extension of FirstLang (not LetLang) has print statements that, when evaluated, print their value to std out.
+This introduces us to the concept of IO (really, just the O half of IO) and how and why that can be difficult to test.
+It also helps us start a discussion about __referential transparency__ and what that means.
+PrintStdOut print statements are not _referential transparent__.

+* `print.PrintCollect` - Like PrintStdOut, but with a twist.

+PrintCollect is a revision (or refactoring) of PrintStdOut that instead of printing to std out when evaluating a print statement, collects the output of all the print statements in a list, and returns them all (in the correct order) at the end of execution.
+This makes the language much easier to test, and furthers our discussion of __referential transparency__.
+PrintCollect print statements are not __referential transparent__.

+Like LetLang, a correct implementation of PrintCollect requires plumbing an output list around, and it can be a very annoying.
+Later we will refactor PrintCollect to remove this annoying plumbing, and that will introduce us to the __Writer Monad__.
+The writer monad can be used as a testable replacement for logging, without the plumbing.

+* `print.LetAndPrint` - Contains let *and* print expressions.

+LetAndPrint brings together the LetLang and PrintCollect languages.
+This doesn't actually introduce us to any new concepts, but it is worth the effort of combining these two together.
+You will feel the pain of having to plumb two different types of environments around.

+Later on, this will lead us into a discussion about __Monad Transformers__, and how they can be used to dramatically reduce unnecessary code in your programs, while requiring minimal changes.

+* `print.StatementBlocks` - Contains let, print, and statement blocks.

+StatementBlocks introduces (quite obviously) statement blocks.
+This will introduce us to the concept of __fold__.

+* `functions.HOF`       - Contains let and first class functions
+* `memory.Memory`

+## In Depth Language Docs

-## FirstLang
+### FirstLang

 FirstLang is the simplest language you will ever write.
 It supports numbers, addition, and multiplication.
 That's it.